Magnetic field draping around clumpy high-velocity clouds in galactic halo: Conclusion

-By comparing morphologies of clouds evolved under different environments, we study the significance of ram pressure stripping, growth of hydrodynamic instabilities, and radiative cooling.
-Specifically, we compare models (i) with and without halo magnetic fields, (ii) with varying metallicity and the cooling efficiency, and (iii) with different slopes of the initial density power spectrum. \begin{enumerate} \item With magnetic fields present, there is an indication of suppressed hydrodynamic instabilities at the cloud-halo interface along the direction of the cloud's motion.
-The magnetized cloud (MC model) has clumps that in general have large effective size along the direction of motion.
-In comparison, its non-magnetized counterpart (HC model) is composed of a larger number of smaller clumps because clumps break into smaller pieces rather than become elongated.
+By comparing the structural properties of clouds evolved under different conditions, we study the significance of ram pressure stripping, growth of hydrodynamic instabilities, and radiative cooling.
+Specifically, we compare models (i) with and without halo magnetic fields, (ii) with varying metallicity and cooling efficiency, and (iii) with different slopes of the initial density power spectrum. \begin{enumerate} \item With magnetic fields present, there is an indication of suppressed hydrodynamic instabilities at the cloud-halo interface along the direction of the cloud's motion.
+The magnetized cloud (MC model) has clumps that in general have large effective sizes along the direction of motion.
+In comparison, its non-magnetized counterpart (HC model) is composed of a larger number of smaller clumps.
+This is because clumps break into smaller pieces via the active growth of hydrodynamic instabilities rather than being elongated along the streaming direction.
 Likewise, the 2D spatial power spectrum (SPS) of magnetized clouds has less power at small length scales compared to that of non-magnetized clouds throughout the time span covered in this work.

-\item Radiative cooling efficiency and the metallicity of the cloud, has two apparent effects on the cloud structure.
+\item Radiative cooling efficiency and the metallicity of the cloud have two apparent effects on the cloud structure.
 When cooling is efficient (metallicity is higher), first, a greater number of dense clumps condense from the halo gas in the wake behind a cloud.
-These clumps are substantially slower with respect to the halo compared to the initial high-velocity motion of the cloud.
+These clumps are substantially decelerated with respect to the surrounding halo gas compared to the initial high-velocity motion of the cloud.
 Second, the distributions of density and magnetic field lines are more compact.
-This is because the intermediate density inter-clump material, which would have been easily pushed away by the ram pressure when cooling was not efficient, cools down to lower temperature (i.e., higher density) and acts like a bond between the clumps.
-We confirm that this effect leads to a change in the overall flow pattern around a clumpy cloud.
+This is because the intermediate density inter-clump material, which would have been easily pushed away by the ram pressure when cooling was not efficient, cools down to lower temperatures (i.e., higher density) and acts like a bond between the clumps.
+We demonstrate that this effect leads to a change in the overall pressure gradient and the flow pattern around a clumpy cloud.